The Storm won’t have a chance to win the WNBA title, but it still won big in 2021

 “It’s nice to walk away with some extra money that’s for sure and to help some of our teammates get that.
 But I think that if you ask any of us, we really don’t … that wasn’t our priority and that wasn’t our goal.
 That was something that was on the road along our journey to get to where we wanted to be.”

-Bird added: “Nobody has talked about it (like) ‘Hey guys, we lost (in the playoffs), but don’t worry about it because we were Commissioner’s Cup champs.’
+Bird added: “Nobody has talked about it (like) ‘Hey, guys, we lost (in the playoffs), but don’t worry about it because we were Commissioner’s Cup champs.’
 Nobody is really saying that.
 But I think when it’s all said and done, it’s something to be proud of.
 It’s something that we achieved this season and the money doesn’t hurt.
 It’s a lot of money per person.”

-Especially for the eight players on the Storm’s 12-player roster who earn $70,000 or fewer this season.
+Especially for the eight players on the Storm’s 12-player roster who earn $70,000 or less this season.

-“WNBA players are underpaid, I think we can all agree to that,” said Storm backup forward Cierra Burdick who joined the team July 1 and earned $24,330 this season, according to Her Hoops Stats.
+“WNBA players are underpaid, I think we can all agree to that,” said Storm backup forward Cierra Burdick, who joined the team July 1 and earned $24,330 this season, according to Her Hoops Stats.
 “And it just amplifies just how much that Commissioner’s Cup is worth.
 It’s an extra $30K and the government gets their piece so it’s about $21K that you’re going home with.
 That’s huge.
 That’s a lot of months of mortgage payments (and) a lot of car notes.

 “The Commissioner’s Cup definitely adds more incentive throughout the year.
 Playing at a high level, especially those Commissioner’s Cup games.
 Wanting to finish No. 1 in the East or West so you have the opportunity to play in the game.
 And then when that game comes around, it’s all out for 40 minutes.
 And may the best team win.
 And then you’re going home with some extra money that adds to the savings or maybe adds to the vacation at the end of the season.
 So it’s a really cool incentive.